domgaulton/catch-of-the-day-wes-bos/readme.md

 * Routing using react router (industry standard)
 * Show / Hide components in application using BrowserRouter then Match and Miss https://reacttraining.com/react-router/web/api/BrowserRouter

+### Lesson 10
+* Named exports - using helpers.js
+* Nice for testing rather than using random keyboard strings `hasdadlanflsad`